hilah-ats/ats-kite-status/README.md

  - [ ] Status alert bar not included.

 # Issues⚠️
- - Slow load time (due to application being ran solely on the front-end).
+ - Slow load time (due to application being ran client-side.
+I have developed a full-stack version of this app, but currently have nowhere to host it 😢 ).